wp-plugins/currency-converter/readme.txt

 * Choose default currencies for the calculator
 * Choice of over 200 currencies
 * Choice of display formats, adjustable width and header colors
 * Calculation is instant.
-The widget is preloaded with exchange rates so reponse is instant.
+The widget is preloaded with exchange rates so response is instant.

 == Installation ==